 Date and numeric merge fields are formatted based on the locale in the customer's communication profile.

-To generate invoice PDFs in multiple languages:
+To generate PDF files for billing documents in multiple languages:

-- Enable invoice localization in your tenant.
+- Enable the localization of billing documents in PDF in your tenant.

-Enable Multilingual Invoice Templates in the Tenant
+Enable Multilingual Billing Document Templates in the Tenant

-- Click Translation Profile.
+- Click the Translation Profile tab.

-- Select Yes for Enable PDF Translation?
+- From the Enable PDF Translation? list, select Yes.